Citation, DOI, disclosures and article data

-The ventricular system in the brain is composed of cerebrospinal fluid (CSF)-filled ventricles and their connecting foramina.
+The ventricular system in the brain is a series of interconnecting spaces and channels within the brain composed of cerebrospinal fluid (CSF).
 CSF is produced by ependymal cells which line the ventricles.
 They are continuous with the central canal.
 Ventricles contain around 20% of the total average adult CSF volume, around 20-25 mL.

 The ventricular system consists of: